Kiwi Turtles

 WANT TO SAVE THIS FOR LATER?

-It’s an easy fruit snack recipe, a simple way to turn fresh kiwi into a playful treat.
+This is such an easy fruit snack recipe and turns a fresh kiwi into a playful treat!
 Serve this with my Strawberry Forest Hedgehogs and Caterpillar Fruit Kabobs.

 How to Make Kiwi Turtles?